 Public.com is the real deal when it comes to being free from commissions.
 However, you may still incur small exchange fees from your trades.

-Public also charges fees for certain services, which we’ve listed below:
+Public also charges fees for certain services, some of which we’ve listed below:

 - Domestic Wire Transfer: $25